microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 ## Temperature

 Temperature is a parameter that controls the randomness of the output of a Generative AI model.
-The temperature is value between 0 and 1 where 0 means that the output is deterministic and 1 means that the output is random.
+The temperature is a value between 0 and 1 where 0 means that the output is deterministic and 1 means that the output is random.
 The default value is 0.7.

 Let's look at an example of how temperature works, by running this prompt twice: